By Steve & Tamami Laser; with Nahoko Osuka reporting from Japan

 The gas-powered Shuttle continues to feature a 1.5-liter direct-injection DOHC i-VTEC engine.
 Sport Hybrid i-DCD models combine a 1.5-liter Atkinson cycle DOHC i-VTEC engine, 7-speed DCT system with a built-in high-output motor and IPU (intelligent power unit) that unifies a lithium-ion battery and power drive unit.

 Shuttle prices in Japan range from ¥1,969,920 (about $17,900) for the base model with Honda Sensing to ¥2,721,600 (about $24,800) for the Hybrid Z with all-wheel drive.

 For more information on the Honda Shuttle, visit the Honda Consumer Website in Japan

 Note: Prices, features and specifications for Japanese market models are subject to change without notice.
 Prices include consumption tax but do not include insurance premium, other taxes and cost related to vehicle registration in Japan.

-News sources, photos and video courtesy Honda Motor Co.
+News sources and photos courtesy of Honda Motor Co.
 Ltd., and Honda Access Corp.

 Story (commentary) © 2019 CarNichiWa.com